a man pushing a blue ball uphill

 Recovering addicts who meet regularly help each other stay clean

-Like its predecessor, Narcotics Anonymous derived much of its success from a twelve-step program.
+Like its predecessor, Alcoholics Anonymous, Narcotics Anonymous derived much of its success from a twelve-step program.
 Like AA meetings, people meet and are encouraged to share their personal experiences and guide each other toward a solution.

 The program encourages its members to participate with complete abstinence from all drugs, including alcohol.
 Studies have shown that members are more likely to succeed in dealing with their addiction by observing strict abstinence.